 In addition, caffeine can become addictive for some people, leaving them unable to function without it and creating withdrawal symptoms of severe headaches, feeling tired or sleepy, reduced mental alertness, slower reaction times, and worsened performance on memory tasks

 Now that we have the negatives out of the way, let’s get positive and look at some of the ways drinking espresso may improve your health!

 Espresso May Make You Live Longer

 Many large studies have found that drinking coffee may actually increase your lifespan.

 In one study men and women who drank 4-5 cups of coffee a day had a 12% and 16% reduced risk of early death, respectively.

 Now we can’t just assume that drinking coffee or espresso is the cause of living longer, but it appears that they are associated.
-So we can at least assume that drinking espresso likely isn’t going to make you die any sooner.
+So we can probably assume that drinking espresso isn’t likely to make you die any sooner.

 Espresso is Packed With Antioxidants

 It turns out that coffee is the biggest source of antioxidants in the Western diet, outranking both fruits and vegetables combined!

 These antioxidants in your espresso such as polyphenols, hydrocinnamic acids, cafestol, and melanoidins fight off dangerous diseases, cancers and even aging.